joannahsu11/Rating_Polling_website/README.md

 To start the server:
 1. Open the server folder inside your IDE (Preferably Visual Studio Code)
 2. Right click on server.js (/src/server.js) and "Open in Integrated Terminal"
+3. In the terminal at the bottom, run **npm install express**
-3. In the terminal at the bottom, run **npm install** (This installs all the necessary library)
+4. In the terminal at the bottom, run **npm install** (This installs all the necessary library)
-4. In the terminal at the bottom, run **nodemon server.js** (You should see "Server Running" then "Connected to Database")
+5. In the terminal at the bottom, run **nodemon server.js** (You should see "Server Running" then "Connected to Database")

 To start our app:
 1. Open the beach-raters folder inside your IDE (Preferably Visual Studio Code)